 School of Medicine students can pursue, and in some cases individually design, dual-degree opportunities in other schools, such as Education, Earth Sciences, Public Policy, Humanities and Sciences, Law, and Business.

-The PhD Programs in Bioengineering and Stem Cell Biology and Regenerative Medicine are administered separately from the Biosciences PhD Programs.
-However, many Biosciences faculty span these programs, and students take courses in these neighboring programs.
+The PhD Program in Bioengineering is administered separately from the Biosciences PhD Programs.
+However, many Biosciences faculty are active in this program, and students take courses in this neighboring program.